hive-mind-name-already-taken/Concepts/text01_Concept.md

 ***A decentralised adaptive network for task & resource allocation for the human population***

 Everyone will be able to obtain a n-chip,for one-self.
-The n-chips will be be a user removable, BCI conncecting an individual's brain to a high-speed memory device containing thoughts & ideas to be processed.
+The n-chips will be be a user removable, BCI ( brain computer interface) conncecting an individual's brain to a high-speed memory device containing thoughts & ideas to be processed.
 Billions of n-chips will form a global network, which shares individual thoughts to create a collective - the hive.
+We prefer making the chip wearable than an implant.

 There will be *TWO* data blocks in each chip, they being:

 1. **Individual Data (idata)**: Chips record every datum & experience of the individual and depending on user's choices, sends data to the global network.
 The individual data can't be deleted without the individual giving write access to it.
 Of course, it can be read.
 Thus, it'll enable thoughts & experiences to be shared - directly.
     Experience can be shared individually, like one can send the doctor how one feels.
-This [TED-Talk]("https://www.ted.com/talks/greg_gage_how_to_control_someone_else_s_arm_with_your_brain?language=en) gives a sketchy idea of how.
+This <a href="https://www.ted.com/talks/greg_gage_how_to_control_someone_else_s_arm_with_your_brain?language=en">TED-Talk</a> & <a href="">Youtube</a> gives a sketchy idea of how.
 The recipient can tone it down or up as needed.

 	Or it may be shared globally through world data, described below.